 - Fertilizer: Depending on the type, some fertilizers can irritate the skin and feet if your dog comes into contact with it, especially before it is dry.
 It can also be harmful if ingested.

-- Household cleaners and detergents: Depending on the chemical, these can be dangerous if ingested, inhaled, or if they come into contact with the skin
+- Household cleaners and detergents: Depending on the chemical, these can be dangerous if ingested, inhaled, or if they come into contact with the skin.

 - Rat Poison: Sadly, rodenticide toxicity is a common poison in dogs.
 Rat poison is extremely toxic if ingested.
 NEVER use rat poison in or around your home.

-This is not a complete list of household toxins.
+Note that this is not a complete list of household toxins.
 Remember that any item in or around your home can pose a risk for your dog.

 Learn about the safety of products before you purchase and use them.
 Try to use as many pet-safe products as possible.
 Keep dangerous items where your dog absolutely cannot find them and remember that some dogs will be destructive to get to forbidden areas.

 What To Do If Your Dog Is Poisoned

 NEVER induce vomiting unless directed to do so by a veterinary professional.
 Caustic substances can be even more harmful coming back up than they were going down.

 In case of toxin exposure, keep a list of important phone numbers in a visible, easily accessible location.
 Be sure pet sitters and other people who might be in your home are aware of the location of the list.
-The following phone numbers should be included:

 - Your primary veterinarian